You are viewing Australian and NZ students' course information. Change to view international students' course information.

 - Complete in 2 years full-time or 4 years part-time.

-Choose the general Master of Information Technology, or choose from one of eight majors:
+- Choose from one of eight majors:

 - Data Science